 One of the goals of Sweden's parliament, the Riksdag, is that SMHI should be a resource in Swedish environmental work.
 We focus greatly on both promoting the national environmental work, which aims to fulfil Sweden's environmental goals, and on continuously adapting our operations to reduced environmental load.

-Based on a comprehensive environmental audit, we have established an environmental policy for SMHI that has nine overriding environmental goals.
+Based on a comprehensive environmental audit, we have established an environmental policy for SMHI.
 In order to constantly improve the environmental management system, our work is regularly audited, both internally and through external certification organisations.

-SMHI’s internal processes are characterised by environmental consideration, key features being the phasing-out of environmentally hazardous substances, economical use of resources and an ecocycle-based approach.
-Active initiatives shall continually lead to reduced carbon emissions.
-SMHI shall ensure a total carbon offset for remaining emissions.
+SMHI’s internal work shall feature environmental awareness, characterised by the replacement of environmentally hazardous substances, economical use of resources and an eco-cycle approach.
+Active work shall continuously lead to a reduction in carbon dioxide emissions.

-SMHI’s environmental management system shall be certified to ISO 14001.
+SMHI’s environmental management system shall be certified in accordance with ISO 14001.